A monotonicity formula for minimal connections: Introduction

 (1) is the ``mirror" version of the fact that calibrated submanifolds in a $G_2$-, ${\rm Spin}(7)$-, or K\"ahler manifold are minimal submanifolds.
 It is already proved in \cite[Corollaries 4.5, 5.4, 6.5]{kawai2021mirror} when a $G_2$-, ${\rm Spin}(7)$-, or a 3,4-dimensional K\"ahler manifold is compact without boundary.
 We show that these connections are also minimal when a manifold is noncompact (and of any dimension in the K\"ahler case).
 For more details, see Section \ref{sec:ddt dhym min}.

-(2) says that we obtain the stronger monotonicity formula in the $G_2$-dDT case than in Theorem \ref{mainthm 1}.
+(2) says that we obtain the stronger monotonicity formula in the $G_2$-dDT case than in Theorem \ref{mainthm 1} in the sense that the power of $\rho$ in the denominator can be taken larger.
 We obtain this using some algebraic equations that $G_2$-dDT connections must satisfy given in \cite{kawai2020deformation}.
 Hence we obtain the following stronger vanishing theorem in the $G_2$-dDT case than in Corollary \ref{maincor vanishing}.

 \begin{corollary}[Corollary \ref{cor:vanish G2dDT}] Let $(L, h) \to \rl^7$ be a (necessarily trivial) smooth complex Hermitian line bundle over $\rl^7$ with the standard $G_2$-structure inducing the standard flat metric $g_0$.
 If $\n$ is a $G_2$-dDT connection satisfying